Jaan Tere Naam: Plot

-Beautiful rich arrogant girl Pinky Malhotra has many admirers in college.
-Among them are acquaintances, the poor and naive Sunil and rich and arrogant Vicky Oberoi who's also her dad Ajay Malhotra's friend Mr. Oberoi's son.
+Beautiful rich girl Pinky Malhotra has many admirers in college.
+Among them are acquaintances, the poor and naive Sunil and rich and a little arrogant Vicky Oberoi who's also her dad Ajay Malhotra's friend Mr. Oberoi's son.
 She falls in love with Sunil first and they hope to get married in the future.
 However 4 of his friends, Charlie, Chichi, Avinash and Mohabbat Khan who are her other admirers jealously break them up after they get a girl named Rita to lie to her Sunil impregnated her when they were in love.
 She then falls in love with Vicky and becomes engaged to him as per her parents' wishes.
 Sunil who is very heartbroken by all this tries to rekindle their romance by constantly telling her his love is true however she makes his life hell even getting him expelled from the college after accusing him of harassment.
 However, at her wedding, she realizes her mistake when his widowed mother accuses her of ruining his life after he also gets mercilessly beaten up by her dad's friends because he stopped her from loving him while marrying Vicky.
 Despite this, he still hates Pinky for her unfaithfulness and leaves with his bitter mother.
 Pinky can't live without him and feels very ashamed for her betrayal.
 She follows him to the love place where they wrote their names promising to be each others eternally, after Charlie, Avinash, Mohabbat and Chichi confess to her parents they caused their breakup and Vicky realized their love after they also confessed it to him there, before the ceremony.
 She constantly confesses to Sunil she loves him a lot and apologizes to him.
 After he forgives her, they finally rekindle their romance and with Vicky's, his parents', Sunil's mother's and her parents' approval, along with their friends and Vicky's friends, who are also there, they happily prepare for their wedding.
 They both get married and return to college.